seanmorris/unmake/README.md

 	echo "build scripts here"
 ```

-Cropping an image could be representing like so:
+Cropping an image could be represented like so:

 ```make
 images/cropped/%.jpeg: images/source/%.jpeg